IcyPassionis/Med-Tracker/README.md

 ## KNOWN ISSUES

-**Tray-icon on Wayland:** Tray icon doesn't implemented on wayland.
 **Stock feature:** It also doesnt implemented yet you can set it but it doesnt used on anything.

 ## BUILD & RUN